 Training and development

 Learning Pool is our flagship training portal, offering free courses to our members on digital skills, working with children and young people, Reading Well Books on Prescription and reader development, among others.
 We also provide bursaries to library staff to attend national events such as the open internet festival Mozfest, run webinars focusing on key topics such as Future safe return to events and Black Stories Matter, and curate member events such as the Innovation Network gathering to share learning and practice.

 National and regional network

 Our Heads of Service online network allows library leaders to share expertise and resources in a confidential space.
 Our national annual seminar brings together library leaders and key partners to network and learn from leading professionals working in the UK and abroad.
 Our Library Innovators Community and our weekly email updates provide members with the opportunity to find out what’s happening around the country, to share and improve practice and to discuss ideas and issues with an expert audience.
 Our regional meetings give our members the chance to share information and work across local authority lines and are a valuable support network of fellow professionals.

 Libraries Connected is committed to ensuring that libraries are sustainable in the long term by brokering national relationships with a wide range of organisations and bidding for grants to develop new services and improve our existing offer.
 We manage the tender process, and provide project management, administrative and communications support for successful bids.
-We currently hold a government subcontracts for the delivery of assisted digital services in libraries.
+We currently hold a government subcontract for the delivery visa support services in libraries.
 These opportunities enable libraries to continue to expand the service that they provide to their local communities.
 They also help to reinforce the position of libraries as a vital, essential resource within a competitive local environment.